 Food producers need an outlet for their goods, and residents need a place to go for local food, without having to make the long drive to the nearest supermarket or box store.
-We partner with Farmers’ Markets in two locations – the Albert County Museum in Hopewell Cape, and the Vista Ridge Barn in Alma.
-These markets serve as a showcase for the many talented food producers, artisans and crafters from Albert County.
-We have local meats, poultry, cheeses, breads and other baked goods, eggs, produce, preserves, plants, flowers, as well as hand-made arts and crafts.
+We have a seasonal Fundy Fresh Community Market at the Artisan’s Village in Hillsborough that serves as a showcase for the many talented New Brunswick food producers from Albert County and beyond.
+We have local meats, poultry, cheeses, breads and other baked goods, eggs, produce, preserves, coffees, teas and much more.
 The list of vendors is still growing.
-They are open during the summer season, from Victoria Day to Thanksgiving.
+We are open during the summer season, from Victoria Day through the month of October.

 Finally, because we are proud of the seafood, meats, poultry, fruits and vegetables grown in our local area, as well as the preserves, baked goods, condiments and other food related items produced within our community, we have developed the Fundy Fresh logo that our business members can proudly display in their places of business.
 We will also have Fundy Fresh labels that producers can use to distinguish their products as locally grown or made.
 So, the next time you see the Fundy Fresh label on a delectable food item, you’ll know that it was produced right here in your own back yard.